List of railway lines in Belgium

 All railway lines in Belgium are identified by a route number and these numbers are in widespread general use (for example, in passenger train timetables).
 Most of the numbers have remained unchanged since the creation of the SNCB/NMBS in the 1920s, although line closures and the construction of new routes have led to a few alterations over the years.

+Map of rail transport infrastructure in Belgium.